In the Wisconsin countryside, self-taught visionaries left caches of concrete art.

 Today, thousands of people come from all over the world to marvel at the artists' originality.
 They weren't prodigies or geniuses, but what these self-taught artists lacked in polish, they made up for in sheer exuberance.

-"I just love the passion," says Terri Yoho, executive director of the Kohler Foundation, which restored the sites.
+"I just love the passion," said Terri Yoho, who, as executive director of the Kohler Foundation, helped restore the sites.
 "When someone does something just because they want to, and they don't care about anybody else, or money, it's so real and pure."

 For many, creating art was an antidote to tedium.